Online Weton Calculator by Birth Date

 Common pasaran values: Legi 5, Pahing 9, Pon 7, Wage 4, Kliwon 8.

-Example: Sunday Pahing → 5 + 9 = 14.
-(Values may vary across sources; we follow widely used references.)
+Example: Sunday Pahing = 5 + 9 = 14.
+Values may vary across sources; JavaSense follows common neptu values used in many Javanese cultural references.

 Calculation Method (Short & Transparent)

-- Convert the Gregorian date into Javanese calendar elements: saptawara (weekday), pancawara (pasaran), wuku/pawukon, and optionally Javanese/Hijri date plus warsa.
+- Convert the Gregorian date into Javanese calendar elements: saptawara or weekday, pancawara or pasaran, wuku/pawukon, and optionally Javanese/Hijri date plus warsa.

-- Total neptu = weekday value + pasaran value.
+- Total neptu is calculated from weekday value plus pasaran value.

-- Wuku is taken from the 30-cycle pawukon system and used for a brief character summary.
+- Wuku is taken from the 30-cycle Pawukon system and used as a cultural reading layer.

-- Day change follows Javanese tradition (after Maghrib), and calculations use local time (Asia/Jakarta by default).
+- Day change follows Javanese tradition after Maghrib, and calculations use local time with Asia/Jakarta as default.

 FAQ - Weton Calculator